Certification of Taxable Values

 The Cass County Assessor’s Office is dedicated to establishing fair and equitable assessments for the citizens of Cass County in accordance with state statutes approved by the legislators and regulations set forth by the Nebraska Property Tax Administrator.

-The Cass County Assessor is responsible for the valuation of approximately 21,000 parcels of real estate and 1500 parcels of personal property.
-Approximately 800 homestead exemption applications and 125 permissive exemption applications are collected and processed.
+The Cass County Assessor is responsible for the valuation of over 21,000 parcels of real estate and 1300 parcels of Personal Property.
+Over 800 Homestead Exemption applications and 150 permissive exemption applications are collected and processed.
 A response is made for approximately 10,000 requests from the public or other offices for information, research or copies of public records each year.

 The Assessor's duties are prescribed by Nebraska Statutes, (Chapter 77), and Rules and Regulations promulgated by the Nebraska Property Tax Administrator which have the effect of law.